 - Fatigue

 - Headaches

-- Shortness of breath

 - Muscle or joint pain

-- Persistent coughing
+- Shortness of breathPersistent coughing

 - Weakness or reduced mobility

 - Poor sleep

 - Weight loss or poor nutrition

 - Cognitive issues or poor concentration.

 Please register your interest in the service by emailing uhdb.longcovidsupport@nhs.net.
 A form for referral of NHS, Health and Social Care staff for support with Long COVID has been published by Joined Up Care Derbyshire.